liriliri/eruda/README.md

   // Lazily import Eruda
   const eruda = (await import("eruda"));

-  // Look up the element where we bind Eruda let el = document.getElementById('eruda');
+  // Look up the element where we bind Eruda,
+  // usually your frontend framework offers you a shortcut to bind elements let el = document.getElementById('eruda');

   // This will make the Eruda's gear button appear